claukers/miqro/README.md

 doc                                     api folder auto doc as a json. doc:md                                  api folder auto doc as a markdown.

-==front development==

-new:front                               create a new project. new:front:typescript                    create a new typescript project. generate:template:cache                 generate cache.json for webcomponents. sfc                                     transform sfc files to javascript.

 ==start helpers==

 start                                   start script in cluster mode.